 Assessment experts have issued little guidance to aid in making judgments about the ideal or expected levels of decision consistency and accuracy needed for educational assessments that report composite scale scores.
 From an accountability perspective, the most important indices are the marginal classification accuracy and consistency indices.
-The marginal classification accuracy and consistency indices were at or above 0.800 for all four composites.
+The marginal classification accuracy and consistency indices.
+The marginal classification accuracy and consistency and composites.
 Additionally, the marginal classification accuracy and consistency indices were at or above 0.838 for the Overall composite scale score, which is the primary score that WIDA Consortium states use when making accountability decisions.